rRMSAnalyzer: package to analyze RiboMethSeq data

 Batch effect adjustment

 Batch effect of RiboMethSeq data can be adjusted using the ComBat-seq method (Paraqindes et al, 2023 ; Zhang, et al, 2020).
-The rRMSAnalyzer package includes a wrapper (adjust_bias) to perform ComBat-seq adjustment which provides a new RiboClass with adjusted read end count values and C-scores automatically recalculated with the same setup parameters.
+The rRMSAnalyzer package includes a wrapper (adjust_bias) to perform ComBat-seq adjustment which provides a new RiboClass with adjusted read end count values and C-scores automatically recalculated with the same setup arguments.

 data("ribo_toy")